Jorge Novak

-Jorge Novak, SVD, (4 March 1928 - 9 July 2001) was an Argentine Roman Catholic religious priest of the Society of the Divine Word who served as the Bishop of Quilmes from 1976 until his death.
-He is best known for his staunch defense of human rights and critical statements regarding the position of the Church during the period of the Argentine dictatorship during the 1970s.
+Jorge Novak (4 March 1928 – 9 July 2001) was an Argentine Roman Catholic religious priest of the Society of the Divine Word who served as the Bishop of Quilmes from 1976 until his death.
+He is best known for his staunch defense of human rights and critical statements regarding the position of the Church in Argentina during the period of dictatorship in the 1970s.
 He was also known for his promotion of proper economic management when the nation's economic fortunes dwindled and promoted jobs and strong action for the poor and neglected.

-The cause for Novak's beatification started on 19 August 2017; he is titled now as a Servant of God.
+The cause for Novak's beatification started in 2017 and was interrupted in 2026; he is now titled as a Servant of God.

 Life

 Jorge Novak was born on 4 March 1928 to Jorge Novak and Christina Prediger; he was of Volga German descent.
 He had seven brothers.

 Novak entered the Divine Word Missionaries and made his initial profession on 1 March 1947 and on 1 March 1953 made his solemn profession into the order.
 He was ordained to the priesthood in 1954 in Bahía Blanca and in 1958 obtained a doctorate in historical sciences from the Pontifical Gregorian in Rome.

 In 1972 he became the provincial superior for the order and held that appointment until his elevation to the episcopate.
 Pope Paul VI later created the Quilmes diocese through the papal bull Cups Regimini on 2 August 1976 and appointed Novak as its first bishop on 7 August.
 Novak received his episcopal consecration on 19 September from Pio Laghi in the new diocese's Immaculate Conception cathedral.
 There was initial apprehension surrounding his episcopal appointment due to strong rumors of his authoritative professorship in La Plata.

 Novak railed against human rights abuses and criticized the dictatorship and the guerillas for their violence and carnage during the period of civil unrest and conflict.
 He pleaded for proper negotiations and peace in 1982 during the Falklands War.
 It was after the disappearances of 30,000 people became public that he served as a sort of 'spokesman' for their next of kin asking for investigations and closure for the families of those lost.

 He co-founded the Ecumenical Movement for Human Rights alongside several others in February 1976.
 In September 1984 he was on a trip in Costa Rica when he was struck with Guillain-Barré and was recuperating to recover his motor skills until 1985.